 6. Friend Referral Programs That Benefit All Parties

 Social referrals are so valuable.
 Since it was revealed that the vast majority of people seek and accept friend recommendations when considering a purchase, marketers have done their best to make the most of word-of-mouth marketing and social referrals.
-In sports, recommendations might be worth even more, as people with the same interests and needs gather at regular occasions over shared experiences.
+In sportswear, recommendations might be worth even more, as people with the same interests and needs gather on regular occasions over shared experiences.
 Introducing some kind of social mechanism into your loyalty program is a must.

 7. Create Personalized Offers

 The majority of customers expect some kind of personalization in their relationship with a brand and, in fact, this is a high priority in driving loyalty.
 With the development of marketing automation systems, personalization has become much easier than before.
 The key is collecting the right information from your customers.

 A loyalty program is a perfect platform for getting to know your customers.
 There are customers who don’t like providing information about themselves and their shopping habits, so encourage them by rewarding them with extra loyalty points for their answers!

 Customers tend to listen more to friends’ and family members’ opinions than to corporate advertisements.
 One way to use this tendency to your advantage is to extend your rewards system to Facebook and Instagram.
 For example, offer members points for linking their social media profiles to their accounts or for publicly sharing their favorite product pages.

 But to achieve true virality, you’ll need something even crazier: social media contests.
 Ask customers to leave a comment with a specific hashtag or to upload images wearing your products to enter the contest.
 Then you can give a small reward to everyone, or give away one big prize, appointing judges to pick the best entry.